walmartlabs/hula-hoop/README.md

 );
 ```

-This assumes that `./build` has the contents of the built Thorax application and the `module-map.json` file has been generated via the `hapi-routes` grunt task.
+This assumes that `./build` has the contents of the built Thorax application and the either the `module-map.json` file has been generated via the `hapi-routes` grunt task or the `circus.json` file has been properly constructed via the route converter plugin.

 ## Server vs. Client Side Rendering

 Hula-hoop is able to conditionally return either server rendered HTML content or a simplified page suitable for complete client-side rendering.
 This optimizes the use of Fruit Loops page instances to the cases that are going to benefit and allows for rendering failover, should errors occur in supported server side cases.

-This behavior is controlled via the `module-map.json` file and generally should be transparent for most users.
+This behavior is controlled via the project config file and generally should be transparent for most users.
 It may be AB tested via the `serverRoute` config option, discussed in the `endpoints.page` documentation below.

 ## Resources and Branches